iSenseLabs/architect/README.md

 This is an extension that can be used by developers to write custom functionality for an OpenCart website quickly.
 It provides the most essential tools for it - a controller, model, template, event, and a modification file.
 Furthermore, it does not matter which theme you are using - it will work with all OpenCart templates!

+> **WARNING:**<br/>Architect is tool for developer or user with proper knowledge of OpenCart programming.
+Not recommended for end users without expert supervision.

 ## Features

 - Rapid extension prototyping and development